netdata/netdata/libnetdata/dictionary/README.md

 - `dfe_start_read()` that acquires a shared read lock to the dictionary.
 - `dfe_start_write()` that acquires an exclusive write lock to the dictionary.

-While in the loop, depending on the read or write versions of `dfe_start`, the caller may lookup or manipulate the dictionary.
+While in the loop, depending on the read or write versions of `dfe_start`, the caller may lookup or manipulate the dictionary using the unsafe functions.
 The rules are the same with the unsorted walkthrough callback functions.

 PS: DFE is Dictionary For Each.